-If a lightning storm enters your area, disconnect the computer, monitor, and disconnect PIM Module devices from the wall and wait until the storm passes.
+If a lightning storm enters your area, disconnect the computer, monitor, and powered PIM Module devices from the wall and wait until the storm passes.

 During normal operations, it is recommended not to repeatedly turn the AC power to the computer and power supply on and off with very short intervals of on-time.
 The life span of the equipment will be increased if the equipment is left on for more than 30 minutes at a time.
+Should you need to re-start the computer, do so using the reset button located on the computer's front panel.
+Do not use the AC power switch for this purpose.
+If, for some reason, the AC power must be cycled off, and then back on again, make sure the disk drive comes to a complete stop before turning the computer back on again.